 11. Solar oven cooking

-S’mores aren’t just for campfires; kids can cook s’mores in their solar oven.
+S’mores aren’t just for campfires—kids can cook s’mores in their solar ovens too.
 You need aluminum foil, a pizza box, and a few other supplies to create an oven to melt s’mores into a gooey mess that kids love.
 Find instructions for building solar ovens here.
-This site even includes a printable sheet for kids to use the scientific method to test their creations.
+You know if NASA says it’s fun, that it absolutely must be!

 Kids love working with wood and learning how to handle woodworking tools.
 Here is a collection of comfortable woodworking projects kids can make.
 You can start with simple projects, and as the children master safely using woodworking tools, you can move to more complex projects like birdhouses or hanging planters.
 It can be fun for kids to have several wood projects from their summers at camp.